-Not only is it a great holiday town but there is so much history to see; among the highlights are the remains of the greatest Roman Villa in Northern Italy and an incredible castle too.
+Not only is it a great holiday town, but there is so much history to see; among the highlights are the remains of the greatest Roman villa in Northern Italy and an incredible castle too.

-(see our article on Garda's beaches here) and magical walks through endless olive groves, with glimpsed vistas of sparkling waters and distant peaks.
+(see our article on Garda's beaches here) and magical walks through endless olive groves, with glimpses of sparkling waters and distant peaks.

-Once you've arrived, which in most cases is by boat, you'll find yourself in a maze of narrow lanes lined with colorful cottages and in no time at all you'll find yourself at the incredible castle walls...
+Once you've arrived, which in most cases is by boat, you'll find yourself in a maze of narrow lanes lined with colorful cottages, and in no time at all, you'll find yourself at the incredible castle walls...

-After wandering around the colorful lanes you'll certainly be tempted by some of the shops.
+After wandering around the colorful lanes, you'll certainly be tempted by some of the shops.
 These photos below are of a few I love, I don't need to tell you where they are; the town is so small that they are impossible to miss.

-The 14th century Scaliger castle, right in the old town, is incredible.
-It was home to the Scaliger fleet and the view from the towers is breathtaking.
-The Scaligers dominated a lot of the Veneto region from 1226 until 1392 when they were forced to flee.
+The 14th-century Scaliger castle, right in the old town, is incredible.
+It was home to the Scaliger fleet, and the view from the towers is breathtaking.
+The Scaligers dominated a lot of the Veneto region from 1226 until 1392, when they were forced to flee.

 The walk to the beaches and to the Grotto of Catullus (as the villa is known) is delightful; however, there is a little train (first photo below) that'll take you there if you don't feel like walking.